CloudLabsAI-Azure/fbricrealtimeintdepth/Lab guides/Getting-started-pages/Day-01-getting-started-page.md

 - **Create Power BI reports from KQL queries** to extend real-time analysis into interactive business reports.
 - **Set alerts on event streams** to proactively monitor data changes and respond to critical conditions.

-## Prerequisites
+### Prerequisites

 Participants should have:

-- Basic understanding of Power BI, data modeling concepts, and report building.
+- Basic understanding of Power BI, Fabric, data modeling concepts, and report building.
-- Familiarity with data engineering or SQL, such as querying or transforming datasets.
-- Basic knowledge of Python or Spark is helpful but not mandatory.
-- Understanding of enterprise analytics workflows (data ingestion → transformation → reporting).
-- No prior experience with Microsoft Fabric is required; this lab is beginner-friendly.

-## Explanation of Components
+### Explanation of Components

 The architecture for this lab involves the following key components: